-Documents from this Spreadsheet Included N/A?
+Included N/A?

 General Information (4 pages) ✓

 Written Responses (3 pages) ✓

 Project Budget (1 page) ✓

 Project Goals (2 pages) ✓

-Project Staffing (mobility management and operating projects only) (1 page) V
+Project Staffing (mobility management and operating projects only) (1 page) ✓

 Current Vehicle Inventory (1 page) N/A

 Vehicle Request (vehicle capital projects only) (1 page) N/A

 Other Documents Included N/A?

-Application Letter (Appendix A) 14,711
+Application Letter (Appendix A)

 Public Notice (vehicle projects only) (Appendix B) N/A

-Certification of Local Public Body Eligibility 14//1
+Certification of Local Public Body Eligibility N/A

 Certification of Equivalent Service (non-accessible vehicle projects) (Appendix D) N/A

 FFATA Form

 Federal Certifications and Assurances

 Non-profit documentation N/A

+SINGLE AUDIT

-WisDOT is responsible for reviewing A-133 audits of subrecipients that expend more the federal funding from all sources, not just US DOT funds, in accordance with the Single A and revised by OMB Circular A-133, "Audits of States, Local Governments, and Non-Proshall be made by an independent auditor in accordance with generally accepted gover covering financial audits.
+WisDOT is responsible for reviewing A-133 audits of subrecipients that expend more t federal funding from all sources, not just US DOT funds, in accordance with the Single and revised by OMB Circular A-133, "Audits of States, Local Governments, and Non-Pr shall be made by an independent auditor in accordance with generally accepted governments financial audits.
 Please mark the appropriate box below.
-Audit Act Amendn ofit Organizations. nents of 1996 " The audits
+Audit Act Amendn ofit Organizations nents of 1996 " The audits

-Dur agency expends less than \$750,000 in a year in federal funds from all sources.
-Grantees that do not meet the A-133 threshhold may be required to submit supporting documentation for a quarterly reimbursement request.
-Grantees chosen for submission will be notified prior to the quarter end for which the request is made.

-Our agency expends more than \$750,000 in a year in federal funds from all sources.
-Please indicate the date of your last A-133 submission below.
-WisDOT staff will review the harvester.census.gov website for any program related findings and follow up with affected grantees.
+WisDOT is responsible for reviewing A-133 audits of subrecipients that expend more t federal funding from all sources, not just US DOT funds, in accordance with the Single and revised by OMB Circular A-133, "Audits of States, Local Governments, and Non-Pr shall be made by an independent auditor in accordance with generally accepted governments.
+Audit Act Amendnorit Organizations.
+Inment auditing stantees that do not a quarterly nents of 1996 ."
+The audits andards